 The one most suitable for you and your home largely depends on your current hot water demands, but it is also important to consider other factors, such as the age of your current heating systems and the pressure of your mains water supply.

 Should you stay with your current type of boiler?
-Or should you swap to a different type of boiler?
+Or should you swap to a different type of central heating boiler?
 Let’s find out….

 Combination (Combi Boilers): What are they?

 A combi boiler provides both your heating and your hot water from a single unit, typically wall hung.